 A gardening writer and photographer, Leigh Clapp has over 25 years' experience of photographing beautiful gardens and writing on all manner of things horticultural.
 Leigh’s work appears in magazines, newspapers and books, both in the UK and abroad, including Period Living, Country Life, and Gardens Illustrated.
 She is also the author of Vertical Gardens.

 Growing delphiniums from seed is the most cost-effective way to add these attractive flowers to your cottage garden ideas.

-Flowering early before many of the other main summer flowers, delphiniums will also come back and flower again in fall if they are cut back hard after their first early summer flowers – so bear this in mind when planting a flower bed so that you can enjoy a succession of blooms.
+Flowering early before many of the other main summer flowers, they will also come back and flower again in fall if you cut back delphiniums after their first early summer flowers – bear this in mind when planting a flower bed, so that you can enjoy a succession of blooms.